-Radiation Heat Transfer
+Radiation Heat Transfer.
+Prerequisite(s): 3233 or equivalent and graduate standing or consent of instructor.
 The mechanism of the transfer of energy by thermal radiation; radiant properties of materials, energy transfer prediction methods and solar energy topics.

-Conduction Heat Transfer Prerequisite(s): ENSC 3233.
+Conduction Heat Transfer.
+Prerequisite(s): ENSC 3233.
 Advanced heat transfer analysis and design, with primary emphasis on conduction.